 - 52.2% of male bachelor’s degree holders accept federal loans.

-- Among associate’s degree holders, 9.2% more female students borrow federal student loans compared to their male peers.
+- Among associate’s degree holders, female students are 49.0% more likely to borrow federal student loans than their male peers.

 - Female bachelor’s degree holders borrow 4.27% more in student loans than male bachelor’s degree holders.